Rules for Pentathlon

 - The player with ♥️7 starts by playing it

-- Next player can: play ♥️6 or ♥️8 (building on the sequence), play a new 7, or pass
+- The next player can: play ♥️6 or ♥️8 (building on the sequence), start a new sequence with a different 7, or pass

 - The goal is to get rid of all your cards first

-- Remember: Ace is lowest in this round!
+- Remember: ace is lowest in this round

 Scoring:

-- Each "pass" gives 1 point
+- Each pass gives 1 point

 - Each card in hand when someone goes out gives 1 point